What Are the Elements of Marketing Mix?

 Using the Marketing Mix to Build Your Home Business

-Similar SWOT analysis and business plan writing, marketing mix can often feel like an abstract business concept that is difficult to convert to everyday use.
+Similar to SWOT analysis and business plan writing, marketing mix can often feel like an abstract business concept that is difficult to convert to everyday use.
 What the 5 Ps encourage you to do is research and plan your marketing strategy.
 Going through each P you want to:

-Product: Beyond defining what you've got, you want to pay special attention to the benefits your product or service offers, and who are the best consumers to gain those benefits.
+Beyond defining what you've got, you want to pay special attention to the benefits your product or service offers, and who are the best consumers to gain those benefits.
 This means developing a unique selling proposition (USP) and defining your target market.
-For example, if you sell weight loss services, what benefits (better health, more energy, etc) will your customers gain and who are the ideal people to want these services (new moms, middle-age people, etc).
+For example, if you sell weight-loss services, what benefits (better health, more energy, etc) will your customers gain and who are the ideal people to want these services (new moms, middle-age people, etc).

-Price: Pricing can be tricky because you need to calculate the value of what you offer along with what it costs you in materials, time and overhead to produce it.
+Pricing can be tricky because you need to calculate the value of what you offer along with what it costs you in materials, time, and overhead to produce it.
 But you also want to think about what your market is willing and able to pay, and whether or not they think your product is worth what you're charging.
-You don't want to undercharge, but neither do you want to ask people to pay more than what your product/service is worth.
+You don't want to undercharge, but neither do you want to ask people to pay more than what your product or service is worth.

-Place: Where can consumers find and receive your goods and services?
-This seems very basic, except again, you have to consider your product/service, market, and price.
+Where can consumers find and receive your goods and services?
+This seems very basic, except again, you have to consider your product or service, market, and price.
 If your market doesn't use eBay, then it wouldn't make sense to have your products on eBay.
-If you're products are luxury items, you want to be in a place that suggests quality and refinement, as opposed to frugality.
+If your products are luxury items, you want to be in a place that suggests quality and refinement, as opposed to frugality.